johnpapa/angular-styleguide/README.md

   - **Headless Browser**: Use [PhantomJS](http://phantomjs.org/) to run your tests on a server.

     *Why?*: PhantomJS is a headless browser that helps run your tests without needing a "visual" browser.
-So you do not have to install Chrome, Safaria, IE, or other browsers on your server.
+So you do not have to install Chrome, Safari, IE, or other browsers on your server.

     Note: You should still test on all browsers in your environment, as appropriate for your target audience.